-'Another whack could be fatal' - Perch on Wembley after skull fracture
+'I didn't think I'd play again' - Perch on Wembley after skull fracture

 "I didn't want it to finish me like that while I was still able," Perch said.

-"I was in the gym doing stuff, I could run, do weights, I was always fit.
+"I was in the gym doing stuff - I could run, do weights, I was always fit.
 I remember being in the gym and sitting on a mat and thinking 'I'm too fit to give up, I have to keep going, I know I can do it'."

 After five months, a specialist told him that the fracture had healed as well as it could and the all-clear was given to attempt a return.